cyberchitta/llm-context.py/.llm-code-context/custom-prompt.md

 9. If changes might affect project documentation, please mention this.
 10. If you're unsure about how a change might affect other parts of the system not visible in the current context, please say so.
 11. Please be brief in your explanations.
 If anything is unclear, I will ask.
-12. If you need more information to provide the best answer to a query, please ask for it.
+12. If you need additional information to provide the best answer in a situation, please ask for it.

 ## Programming Style